What is Expert Judgment in Project Management?

 - The project manager, etc.

 Expert judgment can help when forming strategies around threat and risk response.
-It can also be helpful in identifying project opportunities.
-While expert judgment estimation is useful in the planning process, it is not a technique that is without flaws.
+It can also identify project opportunities.
+While expert judgment estimation is useful in the planning process, it is not a flawless technique.

 Firstly, any number of biases can influence the judgment.
-In “Expert Judgment in Project Management: Narrowing the Theory-Practice Gap” (Szwed, 2016), the author identifies overconfidence as “one of the most common forms of cognitive bias in experts.”
+In “Expert Judgment in Project Management: Narrowing the Theory-Practice Gap”, the author identifies overconfidence as “one of the most common forms of cognitive bias in experts.”

 Additionally, expert judgment does not always rely on empirical evidence, making it inherently flawed as it pertains to fact-based decision-making.